Welcoming First Time Campers

 Step-by-Step Program To Happy Camping

-First Time Campers at Lindenmere vary in age from 7 to 16.
+Lindenmere first-time campers vary in age from 7 to 16.
 As unbelievable as it may seem, the adjustment they make to camp has very little to do with how old they are when they first arrive, or if they’ve been to camp before.

 Step 1: Why Camp Lindenmere?

 Our multi-step New Camper Program helps to prepare both you and your child for all aspects of camp.
-We are small enough to know every child well, and large enough to offer an extremely diversified program.
+We are small enough to know every child well and large enough to offer an extremely diversified program.
 Camp Lindenmere has developed its camp program based on meeting the individual needs of our campers and their families.
 We are a camp of CHOICE.
-Your child chooses his/her entire daily program.
+Your child chooses their entire daily program.
 Campers choose which six activities they want to do each day, which will give them a structured schedule filled with their favorite activities in order to succeed on a daily basis.

 Step 2: How Can I Learn More About Camp?

 Get to know us personally.
 Let’s spend some time getting to know each other.
 The building of this relationship is the foundation for your child’s successful camp experience.
 When possible, try to visit camp.
-Camp Lindenmere is an easy commute from New York, New Jersey, Connecticut and Northeast Pennsylvania.
+Camp Lindenmere is an easy commute from New York, New Jersey, Connecticut, and Northeast Pennsylvania.
 We host visitors throughout the year and encourage this as an option for all families.
 While some families are able to make it to camp, we know this is not an option for everyone and love to also connect individually with parents, with your camper(s), or with the entire family to talk more about camp!